XorTroll/Goldleaf/README.md

 <p>
 <a href="https://www.patreon.com/xortroll"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" height="50" width="220"></a>
 <br>
-<b>If you like my work, consider becoming a patron and supporting all my work!</b>
+<b>If you like my work, consider becoming a patron and supporting it!</b>
 </p>

 ## Features